Login

 How to Submit Updates and What to Submit

-If you wish to submit "Historical and Ownership Data" or simple subchannel information you will want to just send me an e-mail with that information in it.
+If you wish to submit "Historical and Ownership Data" or simple subchannel information you will want to just send me an e-mail at the address on my Contact page with that information in it.
 I'll parse it and load it in by myself.
 I should warn you though, I can't promise I'll get to it quickly.
 My priorities are with the technical data, as this is what interests me the most.
 If I have a lot to do, such updates will very likely have to wait.
 I get on Ownership and subchannel changes pretty quickly, but historical information, not so much.

-If you wish to submit "Technical Data and Screencaps" you will need a bit more information.
-First of all, any data about facilities comes from the FCC site or from my own handy work if it's something that doesn't appear there, such as WHYY-DT on channel 50.
+If you wish to submit "Technical Data" you will need a bit more information.
+First of all, any data about facilities comes from the FCC site or from my own handy work if it's something that doesn't appear there.
 Most of the time, this will be as accurate as I can make it.
-If it's a problem with the FCC database, it needs to be directed to them and not to me.
+But do let me know in case it's something I can deal with.

-If you wish to submit the other technical details about subchannels, I request that you send me output from the TSReader program in e-mail attachments.
-You can acquire that here (TSReader Lite will work fine) and once you lock in the station with that program, do an HTML Export, selecting all the checkboxes except for Screencaps and EIT.
-Then save that file with the same name scheme as used with the screencaps, except use -0 for the subchannel, like this for WVIR-DT:
+If you wish to submit the other technical details about subchannels, I request that you send me output from the TSReader program in a zipped e-mail attachment to the address on the Contact page.
+You can acquire that here (TSReader Lite will work fine) and once you lock in the station with that program, do an HTML Export, selecting all the checkboxes except for Thumbnails and EIT.

-If you want to determine whether or not a station is doing statistical multiplexing, watch for the bitrates on the video streams in TSReader to vary by large amounts (greater than 0.1 Mbps) and if they do, that station is doing statistical multiplexing.
+If you want to determine whether or not a station is doing variable bitrate encoding, watch for the bitrates on the video streams in TSReader to vary by large amounts (greater than 0.1 Mbps) and if they do, that station is likely doing variable bitrate encoding.
 You can send that detail in the text of an e-mail if you wish.

 Site Layout FAQ